Computer Access & Policy

 Computer users should not attempt to violate computer security systems, nor attempt to access the hard drive, files, networks, or other computer systems of the library.
 Users shall not knowingly destroy, degrade, or disrupt electronic information, software, or equipment.

 Library computers may be used for lawful purposes only.
-Illegal acts involving library computer may be subject to criminal prosecution.
+Illegal acts involving library computers may be subject to criminal prosecution.

 Staff is available to assist patrons with basic technology-related questions about our equipment.
 They are not permitted to assist with proofreading, content creation, tax preparation, applying for jobs, and/or resume building.
 Staff is also not permitted to physically download, delete, alter, and/or update software/files to or from a device.

 Speaking on your cell phone is not permitted in the Tech Center.
 We ask that you take your call outside or into the library’s lobby.
 We also ask that you silence your devices while in the Tech Center.

 Library privileges may be suspended for misuse of or damage to equipment, for behavior that is disruptive to the operation of the library and its patrons, and for any inappropriate behavior deemed to be a violation of library policy.
 Local authorities could be called at the sole discretion of the staff.

 Computer Access In The Barclay Family Children’s Wing

 Two computers are available in the Barclay Family Children’s Wing to anyone under the age of 13 wishing to use a computer.
 Please sign up with the librarian at the Children’s desk.

 A service limit of 2 hours of computer usage per patron per day.
 Time may be extended at the sole discretion of library staff.

 Children under the age of 13 are the only patrons allowed to use the computers in the Children’s Area.
 Furthermore, preschoolers and non-readers will need a parent or guardian to monitor and assist them with the computer.